ninoseki/sleep_warm/README.md

   body: hoge
 ```

-The rule mataches a request which  HTTP method is `GET` and request URI contains `hoge` and header contains `hoge` and body contains `hoge`.
+The rule matches a request which  HTTP method is `GET` and request URI contains `hoge` and header contains `hoge` and body contains `hoge`.

 ## Log